 Then I go check twitter and it’s true the legend is gone.
 It seems like all the legends are dying my father included among them.

 Last year I was so sad when Hugh Masekela died, I thought o man I will never get to see him perform.
 When I saw Tuku I had been telling my mum that I need to see him before he dies.
 I guess my dream came true.
 He was excellent he had his wife on stage as well which was cute.
 I remember seeing a video of him talking about his friend Hugh when he died.
 He was saying he has even come kumusha with me.
 It’s not every friend that goes to your home home with you.
 I think if you are African you can understand this.

 They died on the same day.
 To go with a loved one is amazing for those that are going but terrible for those that are left behind.
 Double the loss but would we have one of our own alone up there?
 Someone must go first.
 Someone must go and setup things, tell us how the journey is, make way for us and clear the path.

-I have been coming to terms with the idea that it is “Gods will” and I cannot change it, I cannot challenge I must accept it and know that it is for the best.
+I have been coming to terms with the idea that it is “God’s will” and I cannot change it, I cannot challenge it, I must accept it and know that it’s for the best.

 We can have no ancestors without death, we can never see heaven without death, we can’t appreciate life without death.

 May your music continue to connect me to those I have lost my gogo, dadi and to those living my mother and those I wish could have seen you.

 “I Disapprove of What You Say, But I Will Defend to the Death Your Right to Say It” Evelyn Beatrice Hall